MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/native-messaging.md

 The final step involves copying the native messaging host manifest file to your computer, and making sure that this manifest file is correctly configured.
 To ensure your native messaging host manifest file is placed in the expected location, do the following steps.
 The location varies by platform.

-> [!NOTE]
-> Make sure that:
+On Linux and macOS:
-> 1. You provide read permissions on the native messaging host manifest file.
+*  Make sure that you provide **read** permissions on the native messaging host manifest file.
-> 2. Run permissions on the host runtime.
+*  Make sure that you provide **run** permissions on the host runtime.

 ##### [Windows](#tab/windows/)